ArteryTek/AT32F403A_407_Firmware_Library/project/at_start_f407/examples/tmr/external_clock/readme.txt

   this demo is based on the at-start board, in this demo, pb0 output pwm waves. connection :
   - pa0    <--->    pa7
   - pb0 output 4.16 hz pwm waveform

+  for more detailed information. please refer to the application note document AN0085.